 One important thing to consider when choosing the right contracts deployment partner is to determine if they have an available consultant who is not just an Ariba expert, but also a contracts expert.
 This person can give you higher-level advice on things like common content, advise on where content is lacking, or suggest better cases for preferred and alternate fallback clauses.

-That type of experience can make your contracts deployment more efficient and cost effective, as well as setting you up for long-term success.
+That type of experience can make your Ariba contract management deployment more efficient and cost effective, as well as setting you up for long-term success.